storizzi/storizzicore-v1/README.md

 # Storizzi Core v1

-Storizzi core is the command line / shell imterface for orgsnizing your writing work.
+Storizzi core is a command line / shell interface for organizing your writing work professionally.

+It should work from Mac OSX, PC Windows, and Linux as it is based on node.js and Calibre which are available in these ecosystems.

-While it is primarily aimed at authors with a more technical background, ypu don't need development skills to benefit from its approach to authoring - just an inquiring mind and a willingness to take things step-by-step.
+While it is primarily aimed at authors with a more technical background, you don't need development skills to benefit from its approach to authoring - just an inquiring mind and a willingness to take things step-by-step.

-What you end up with is a framework for working that can take you from amateur to professional to professional multi-series, multi-author seven-figure income pro with people doing all this for you.
+What you end up with is a framework for working that can take you from amateur to professional to multi-series author, to multi-author seven-figure income pro with people doing all this for you.
 Because Storizzi is a system of working that scales with you.

 This README gives only basic information on how to install / get going with Storizzi.
-For more detailed information, tutorials etc. then take a look at the [storizzi.com](https://storizzi.com) web site.
+For more detailed information, tutorials etc. then take a look at the [Storizzi Web Site](https://storizzi.com).

 Storizzi core is ideal for authors wishing to approach their writing in a structured yet flexible way that allows you to leverage your work to ensure your writing can be used in a variety of channels without needing to rewrite copy, back matter, or worry about how to organize special editions (eg beta copies or anthologies).

 As you progress in your writing career, the admin tasks can become greater and more tedious and feed your procastination demon to the point of stopping writing - I have known several people like this, all because they don't have a simple system so they never need worry about this again.

-Storizzi seeks to fill this gap and guve a toolset that (from the initial version) gives you the capability to:
+Storizzi seeks to fill this gap and give a toolset that (from the initial version) gives you the capability to:

-* Generate books in common formats such as mobi for Kindle and PDF for almost every computer device!
+* Generate books in common formats such as mobi / epub / docx for Kindle and other e-Readers and PDF for almost every computer device!
-* Write using a plain and simple text editor (I recommend Visual Studio code with the all-in-one Markdown plugin) to keep your focus on writing, and encourage use of tooling like git for maintaining a history of changes
+* Write using a plain and simple text editor (I recommend Visual Studio code with the all-in-one Markdown plugin) to keep your focus on writing, encouraging the use of tooling like git for maintaining a history of changes
 * Structure your documents - eg using a chapter per file or poem per file or an anthology or a series of books
 * Keep details of books separated from the main copy - eg author name, copyright details etc
 * Organise common copy to share between different works - eg. copyright pages, author bio, advertising (eg keeping your lists of books current for every book)
-* Generate special versions by including special tags to include special copy - eg. to personalize an edition for beta readers
+* Generate special versions by including tags to include special copy - eg. to personalize an edition for beta readers
-* Auto-substitute - for example, to include different words or phrases for different markets, or to change the name of a character without changing the original manuscript
+* Auto-substitute - for example, to include different words or phrases for different markets (eg UK vs US), or to change the name of a character without changing the original manuscript
 * Create pipelines to generate books using specific settings time and time again - even generating multiple versions at the same time
 * Organise your work into authors / repositories / projects for those organising large bodies of works
 * Capture statistics about word usage, and keep track of your timelines to see how many words you have to write per day to meet your deadline
 * Include media such as images in your content
 * Include standard copy as inclusions so you can use snippets in different places - great if you are generating a standard format over and over again using different copy
 * A huge amount more to come...
-I'll be including a roadmap soon
 * And it's [Open Source](LICENSE) too!
 So adapt it as you see fit, or better still, help contribute to the community...

 # Links / Dependencies